Stephen Boyd: Personal life

-He had a deep and lasting friendship with actress and French icon Brigitte Bardot with whom he starred in two movies – The Night Heaven Fell in 1958 and Shalako in 1968.
-During the filming of Shakalo in Almería, Spain, Bardot and Boyd's close relationship and open affection for each other sparked numerous rumors of a possible affair.
+He had a friendship with Brigitte Bardot with whom he starred in two movies.
 It even caused Brigitte's husband at the time, Gunter Sachs, to ask for a divorce.
-In Bardot's autobiography, she described the events and states that Boyd "was never her lover, but a tender and attentive friend."
-In an interview with Photoplay Film in 1968, Boyd said, "Bardot is always Bardot.
-She's marvelous.
-She's an enormous star and she's a unique, marvelous woman.
-I adore her."
-Even though both actors denied the affair, the press was "convinced there was a romance afoot, that Brigitte and Boyd openly displayed their affection for each other, but that publication of the report on their romance cooled it."

 Boyd also had a close relationship with actress Dolores Hart who describes what was her only romance with a co-star in her autobiography The Ear of the Heart.
 Boyd eventually rejected her advances, but they remained close friends even after she turned to the cloistered life of a nun in 1963.
 He visited her in 1966 at the Abbey of Regina Laudis in Connecticut and remained in communication with her until the early 1970s.